hapijs/accept/README.md

 ### `charset(charsetHeader, [preferences])`

-Given a string of acceptable charsets from a HTTP request, and an optional array of charset preferences, it will return a string indicating the best charset option that can be used in the HTTP response.
+Given a string of acceptable charsets from a HTTP request Accept-Charset header, and an optional array of charset preferences, it will return a string indicating the best charset option that can be used in the HTTP response.
 This takes into account any weighting parameters given in the header for ordering and exclusion.

 ```
 var charset = Accept.charsets("iso-8859-5, unicode-1-1;q=0.8"); // charset === "iso-8859-5"